-277 Beacon was designed by Peabody and Stearns, architects, and built in 1876 by J. and H. M. Harmon, builders, for merchant, cotton manufacturer, and real estate developer Charles William Freeland, probably for speculative sale, one of six contiguous houses built in the same style: 271-273-275-277 Beacon built ca. 1876 and 279-281 Beacon built in 1881.
-271-277 Beacon, which were built first, form a symmetrical group, with the bays of 271-273 Beacon on the west side of each house, and the bays of 275-277 Beacon on the east side of each house.
+277 Beacon was designed by Peabody and Stearns, architects, and built in 1876-1877 by I. and H. M. Harmon, masons and builders, for merchant, cotton manufacturer, and real estate developer Charles William Freeland, for speculative sale, one of six contiguous houses built in the same style: 271-273-275-277 Beacon built in 1876-1877 and 279-281 Beacon built in 1881.
+271-277 Beacon form a symmetrical group, with the bays of 271-273 Beacon on the west side of each house, and the bays of 275-277 Beacon on the east side of each house.
 Both 279-281 Beacon have bays on the east side of the house.

-The original building permit for 275-277 Beacon does not indicate the name of the architect, nor does the permit for 273 Beacon, built for Charles Freeland at about the same time.
-However, the permits for 279-281 Beacon, built for Charles W. Freeland in 1881, state that Peabody and Stearns was the architect of these houses, and it is reasonable to assume the earlier four – which are of the same design — also may have been designed by them (in his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that all six houses were designed by Peabody and Stearns; he also states that they were built for G. W. Freeland, but the permits for 273, 275, 277, 279, and 281 Beacon confirm that the developer was Charles W. Freeland).
+The original building permit application for 271 Beacon has not been located.
+The building permit applications for 273 Beacon, dated September 28, 1876, and for 275-277 Beacon, dated November 1, 1876, do not indicate the name of the architect.
+However, the permit applications for 279-281 Beacon, originally submitted in 1877, abandoned, and re-submitted in 1881, indicate that Peabody and Stearns was the architect of these houses, and it is reasonable to assume the earlier four – which are of the same design — also were designed by them (in his Houses of Boston’s Back Bay, Bainbridge Bunting attributes all six houses to Peabody and Stearns).

 277 Beacon was not listed in the 1876-1878 Blue Books, and was shown as “vacant” in the 1879-1881 Blue Books.